 Most Indian businesses have started complying with GST after 1st July 2017.
 Now, invoices and bills are being raised in the GST format.
-In order to make GST rollout smoother, Government has relaxed the GST Return Filing for 2 months.
+After the initial glitches in filing monthly returns, Government has taken various steps to simplify GST Return Filing.

-Tax authorities have introduced a simple return form called as GSTR 3B.
-This has to be used only for the month of July and August.
+Tax authorities had introduced a simple return form called as GSTR 3B.
+This has to be used only for the month of July 2017 and August 2017 but it stayed on even in year 2018.
 Every registered tax payer (Except for composition scheme) needs to file a separate GSTR 3B for each GSTIN they have.

 This is more like a self-declaration return and the tax payer is not required to provide invoice level information in this form.
 Only total values for each field have to be provided.